apollographql/apollo/docs/source/intro/platform.md

 An Apollo data graph uses [GraphQL](./benefits/) to define and enforce the structure of this data flow.

-## 1. Build your graph with Apollo Server
+## Step 1: Build your graph with Apollo Server

 Your data graph needs a service that processes GraphQL operations from application clients.
 This service communicates with back-end data sources to fetch and modify data as needed.
 To build this service, you can use [**Apollo Server**](https://www.apollographql.com/docs/apollo-server/).